How to remove previous Windows versions from your PC

 Installing multiple versions of Windows on a single PC may be useful for a number of purposes.
 From taking an operating system for an extended test ride to software testing or running legacy applications on a system that do not run on newer versions of Windows.

 Sometimes you may make the decision to uninstall one version of Windows from your PC.
-While you can do that manually, by editing the boot loader so that the operating system won't be displayed anymore during start of the system and by deleting the files and folders so that it does not take up disk space either anymore.
-The problem is that it is not often that easy to do so, especially not if you are an inexperienced user.
+While you can do that manually, by editing the boot loader so that the operating system won't be displayed anymore during start of the system and by deleting the files and folders so that it does not take up disk space either anymore, you need some expertise to do that.

-To get started download the program from the developer's website and run it afterwards on your system that you want to keep.
+To get started download the program from the developer's website and run it after the download while signed in to the version of Windows that you want to keep using.